LukeChannings/Vibe/modules/modalDialogue/README.md

 If you're specifying your own callback, you can access the panes using __this.panes__, and the dialogue object with __this.wizard__.

+## ModalDialogue.createDialogueWithSidebar ##

+createDialogueWithSidebar will create a complex view-based dialogue that provides a navigation sidebar and a main view area.
+The navigation area allows you to switch between views.
+Each view is defined as a standard MDO, with the addition of a __navTitle__ member, which sets the title in the navigation.
+(If unspecified, the navigation title defaults to the view title.)

+The dialogue object is passed a title, which is used in the sidebar.

+Buttons are not specified on a per-view basis, instead buttons are specified within the dialogue definition, and the standard close button is available as a template.
+Views are specified in the __views__ member, which is an array.

+Example:

+	dialogue.createDialogueWithSidebar({
+		"title" : "Sidebar Title.",
+		"views" : [MDO,MDO,MDO,etc],
+		"buttons" : {close:true}
+	});

 ## MDO ##

 The Modal Dialogue Object is used for defining a modal dialogue or modal view.